YouriLieverdink/MonetarySystem/docs/acceptation_plan.md

 ### 3.3 Reliability
 A blockchain has to be available at all times to assure the data is not altered.
 A large part of the blockchain needs to be up to assure integerity.
 Because of this an update cannot be pushed.
 It is possible to gradually install updates.
 The versions will be saved with a vesion control service.
 So if theres an error in a version the other versions can be used.

 The Reliability of the data itself will come with the size of the blockchain.
 A transaction is accepted when more than 50 percent agrees that the transaction is valid.
-When the blockchain has a reasenable size we can assume that the transaction is reliable.
+When the blockchain has a Reasonable size we can assume that the transaction is reliable.

 **Owner**
 The developers are responsible for the use of version control and testing the reliability of the code.
 The nodes in the blockchain will asure the reliability of the data.